-But here is a bit of what I saw that happened when I came up for air:
+Meanwhile, here is a bit of what happened this week:

-That’s it for me this week.
-I hope everyone has a good and safe weekend.
+That’s it for me this week folks.
+Have a wonderful and restful weekend.